jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Minor NPCs/Reginald Donovan.md

-# Reginald "Reggie" Donovan
+---
+aliases: Reggie Donovan
+---
-owner of gunshop called the hunstmans promise
+Owner of gunshop called the Hunstman's Promise in [[New Calim]].